Skip to main content

 Default variant for pins

 When you pin a product in a visual ranking rule, you can optionally set a default variant for that pin.
 This controls which variant’s data (price, image, and options) appears for the pinned product in search results.
-For example, if you pin a t-shirt to position 1 and set the default variant to “Color: Red, Size: Medium,” the search result tile for that product will show the price and image for the Red/Medium variant instead of the default first variant.
+For example, if you pin a t-shirt to position 1 and set the default variant to “Color: Red, Size: Medium,” the search result tile shows the price and image for the Red/Medium variant instead of the default first variant.
 Default variant options set on a pin take priority over request-level defaultSelectedOptions but are overridden by explicit variant filters and keyword-matched variant selection.
 See the full variant selection priority above.

 Default variant selection for pins is also available in merchandising rules.
 When both a merchandising rule pin and a ranking rule pin specify default variant options for the same product, the ranking rule pin takes precedence.